What is Pupil Premium Funding?

 We monitor the needs and impact of our funding annually and in collaboration with parents.
 We review our strategy at the end of the summer term.

-For more information about how the funding was used last year and an outline of our plan for this academic year, please see the Pupil Premium Strategy Report Jan 2022
+For more information about how the funding was used last year and an outline of our plan for this academic year, please see the Pupil Premium Strategy Report 2024

 For more information about how we use Pupil Premium funding at Queniborough, please see our policy and statement: